-It is highly recommended that students wishing to withdraw from the college meet with a counselor to discuss personal, financial, and grading implications of this decision.
-The effective date of the withdrawal from college is determined by the date that the Office of Student Records receives the Drop/Add Form or the date the student completes the drop transaction online.
+It is highly recommended that students wishing to withdraw from the College meet with an academic advisor to discuss personal, financial, and grading implications of this decision.
+The effective date of the withdrawal from college is determined by the date that the registrar's office receives the Drop/ Add Form or the date the student completes the drop transaction online.
 Grades and refunds are calculated based on the effective date of withdrawal from college.
-The student will receive a copy of the completed, datestamped Drop/Add Form; it is the student's responsibility to retain a copy of the form.
+The student will receive a copy of the completed, date-stamped Drop/Add Form; it is the student's responsibility to retain a copy of the form.